adielBm/english/Usage.md

 - **two actions in parallel** - *While you **were washing** the dishes, Sue **was walking** the dog.*
 - **Storytelling** - *The sun **was shining** and the birds **were singing**...*
 -

+TODO
+Ongoing actions at a specified time ^[if the action started before that time and continued afterward.
+If the action begins at the time mentioned, use the simple past instead] - *At midnight, everyone at the party was still having fun*
+TODO
+.

 ## Past Perfect